schibsted/spid-tech-docs/resources/articles/getting-started.md

 ```

 To verify your install, run the AVD - Android Virtual Device Manager.
 This
-assumes you updated your `$PATH` as described above.
+presumes you updated your `$PATH` as described above.

 ```sh
 android avd